Khalid-Rafiq-01/PC-DNN-4Turbulent-Flows/README.md

 ## Credits

-This case is adapted from the example described by **Mateus Dias Ribeiro** and collaborators in [DeepCFD](https://arxiv.org/abs/2004.08826).
+This project is adapted from the example described by **Mateus Dias Ribeiro** and collaborators in [DeepCFD](https://arxiv.org/abs/2004.08826).
+In the present project, we have improved upon their model and added a Physics informed constraint to the simulation data.